voltek62/codex-for-seo/README.md

  ~/.streamlit/secrets.toml by default the file doesn’t exist, you have to create it if you want to overrite default config.

- open .streamlit/secrets.toml, and add this two following lines
+ - Open .streamlit/secrets.toml, and add this two following lines

  ---

  API_TOKEN = "YOUROPENAPIKEY"

  API_TOKEN2 = "YOUROPENHUGGINGFACEKEY"

  ---

 ## Run streamlit